-The MegaAcceptability dataset consists of ordinal acceptability judgments for 1,000 clause-embedding verbs of English in 50 surface-syntactic frames and with three different matrix tense-aspect.
-For a detailed description of the dataset, the item construction and collection methods, and discussion of how to use a dataset on this scale to address questions in linguistic theory, please see the following paper:
+For a detailed description of the datasets associated with this project, the item construction and collection methods, and discussion of how to use a dataset on this scale to address questions in linguistic theory, please see the references below.

 Aaron Steven White